AleksandarBayrev/general-linux-fixes/Fedora-HowTO.md

 ## IMPORTANT!!! - If you are going to use an immutable variant - create 4GiB for /boot/efi (EFI System partition) and 8GiB for /boot (ext4), rest of the drive should be btrfs.
 It is recommended to have a separate drive for the OS!

+## IMPORTANT!!! - If you use the immutable variant - check `Fedora-Immutable-Groups-Fix.md` file on how to fix groups not working when using `usermod -aG` command

 ## Use `rpm -qa` to show all installed packages on immutable variants.

 ## If you run a Thinkpad with a fingerprint scanner check `Thinkpad-Fingerprint-Scanner-Linux-HowTO.md`